gwastro/pycbc/docs/index.rst

 PyCBC documentation
 ###################

-PyCBC is a python toolkit for analysis of data from gravitational-wave laser interferometer detectors with the goal of detecting and studing signals from compact binary coalescences (CBCs).
+PyCBC is a python toolkit for analysis of data from gravitational-wave laser interferometer detectors with the goal of detecting and studying signals from compact binary coalescences (CBCs).

 The goals of the PyCBC project are to